-Assuming that the conflict has been resolved, clicking "Apply" on the conflicting object will automatically resume the import process.
+Assuming that the conflict has been resolved, clicking "Apply" on the conflicting object will .automatically resume the import process.
 If the conflict has not been resolved then an error message will pop-up and the import will continue to wait until resolution.

 An example of resolving a conflict